-Advising and Service in the Unit.
-A secondary area of responsibility for clinical faculty is service on Department and College committees.
-The nature of this service is likely to differ from unit to unit, as need varies by discipline.
-In some units, it is anticipated that a clinical faculty member might supervise undergraduate research; in other units they might be recommended to apply for M-level Graduate Faculty status in the Graduate School.
+Advising and Service in the Program.
+A secondary area of responsibility for clinical faculty is service on Program, Department, and College committees.
+The nature of this service is likely to differ depending on the program, and as need varies across programs.
+In some programs, it is anticipated that a clinical faculty member might supervise undergraduate research; in other programs they might be recommended to apply for M-level Graduate Faculty status in the Graduate School.
 Faculty members seeking M graduate faculty status must hold a clinical faculty appointment and a master's degree or higher, or equivalent experience knowledge and expertise.
-Approval to advise and supervise graduate students must be obtained from the Graduate School as set forth in rule 3335-5-29 and detailed in the University's Graduate School Handbook.
-Faculty members with M graduate faculty status may:
+Approval to advise and supervise graduate students must be obtained from the Graduate School as set forth in Faculty Rule 3335-5-29 and detailed in the University's Graduate School Handbook.